When would it be more advantageous to use a linked list implementation of a queue over an array-based implementation?

 It points to the element that has been in the queue the longest.

-Trying to sort the elements in the queue.
+O(n), where n is the number of elements in the queue.